TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 m := make(map[int]string)
 ```

-When using a map literal to declare and initialize a map, we can omit the top-level value type if it is a type name.
+When using a map literal to declare a map, we can omit the top-level value type if it is a type name.

 ```go
 type Vertex struct {